 This helps to rebuild the cotton industry from the inside by buying raw cotton from the farmers.

-The company then makes their own fabrics.
+The company then makes its own fabrics.
 By scrapping the middle man, they can provide fair wages and affordable prices.

 The company offset 100% of each order – you can find more details in your “bag”.
 Upon completion of the order, the offset will be purchased to green your transaction: